2020PB/police-brutality/reports/Oregon.md

 In a post uploaded June 27th, in what appears to be the early hours of the morning, footage shows police charging at fleeing protestors.
 They strike numerous protestors with their batons and shove others.
 On protestor is thrown to the ground.
 He tries to stand but is shoved back to the ground by an officer and struck with a baton.
 Protestors attempt to intervene but are shoved and struck as well.
 They eventually help the man to his feet and he steps behind them.
 Protestors and police then shout at each other.

-tags: beat, strike, shove, throw, batons, protestor
+tags: beat, strike, shove, throw, baton, protestor

 id: or-portland-30